-All Vortex Flow Meters are systematically calibrated and adjusted, means compare to a reference and adjuest to reach the designed accuracy.
+All Vortex Flow Meters are systematically calibrated and adjusted, which means compare to a reference and adjust to reach the designed accuracy.

-To prove the uncertainty of the measurement, we have to prove the quality of the calibration.
-Calibration of all Vortex sizes from DN 15 to 300 on the rig in the factory from ABB, E&H, Yokogawa and etc.
+To prove the uncertainty of the measurement, we need to prove the quality of the calibration.
+Calibration of all Vortex flow meter sizes from DN15 to 300 on the rig in the factory from ABB, Endress+Hauser, Yokogawa, etc.

-Those rigs are accredited as per ISO/IEC 17025 by any Accreditation office, with mutual recognition with other European Metrological Institute (like Cofrac, PTB, NMI…) but also with other certified bodies.
+Those rigs are accredited as per ISO/IEC 17025 by any Accreditation office, with mutual recognition with other European Metrological Institute (like Cofrac, PTB, NMI…) and other certified bodies.

 The vortex meter is a linear based principle and is compared to a reference on several points within a range.
 A standard calibration is carried out in 3 points within the measuring range and maybe calibrated on 5 pts in option!

 As most of you know, the calibration is done with water.
 During the procedure, the K factor of each device is defined.
 The use of water has several advantages due to excellent knowledge of water properties, a very accurate and outstanding calibration may be achieved.
 Therefore the accuracy reached as per the accreditation is better than +/-0,05%.
 Furthermore, the media used (water) enables to optimize the dynamic flow conditions to regulate a perfect flow profile.